michmich112/ParaphrAce/server/README.md

 | `AWS_REGION`            | Yes      | AWS region to use                                            |
 | `S3_BUCKET_NAME`        | Yes      | Name of the S3 Bucket to use                                 |
 | `PEGASUS_API_URL`       | Yes      | Url of the Pegasus api.
 Api must expose `/paraphrase` route. |

+## Testing
+To run the unit tests of the application, run the following command: `go test ./...` in the `server` directory.